nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Upload_Data.md

 By running this code, you are moving files from your AWS instance to the "project-name" project within Cavatica.
 The `*` wildcard copies all the files with extension ".fastq.gz".
 The `-p` flag tells AWS which Cavatica project to put the files into.
 If you wish, you could use the `-f` flag to create a subfolder inside the project (not shown here).

 You're all done!
 Log in to Cavatica and look for your files in the the "Files" tab in your project.

+## Step 6: Edit Metadata

+- In the "Files" tab of your Sim